Emery, Utah: Settlement

 1883 was a red-letter year for Casper Christensen.
-On 15 April, he was set apart as the Presiding Elder of the Muddy Creek Branch of the Church of Jesus Christ of Latter-day Saints.
-On the 26th of August, his daughter, Bellette, was born, the first baby girl to be born on the Muddy Creek.
-On 2 September, the Emery Ward was organized with Casper Christensen as bishop.
-Then on 19 November, he was officially appointed postmaster at Muddy, in the County of Emery in the Utah Territory.
+On April 15, he was set apart as the Presiding Elder of the Muddy Creek Branch of the Church of Jesus Christ of Latter-day Saints.
+On August 26, his daughter, Bellette, was born, the first baby girl to be born on the Muddy Creek.
+On September 2, the Emery Ward was organized with Casper Christensen as bishop.
+Then on November 19, he was officially appointed postmaster at Muddy, in the County of Emery in the Utah Territory.
 His daughter, Hannah, was appointed as his assistant.

 When Casper Christensen was first appointed postmaster and bishop, a postal inspector found him working in the field and tried to make him understand that he wanted to inspect his postal records.
 Finally, in desperation, he said, "You don't seem to know who I am.
 I am a postal inspector."
 Brother Casper indignantly replied, "And YOU don't know who I am.
 I'm the Bishop on the Creek!"
 Town residents have continued to use this phrase when dealing with someone who was self-important.

 Muddy Creek and Quitchupah residents consolidated on this new townsite.
 Log cabins were built as soon as logs could be hauled from the nearby mountains.
 The logs were smoothed on one side with grooves chopped in each end.
 They were then placed on top of each other with the smooth side facing inward.
 Chinks between the logs were filled with mud or clay.
 Willows were used for lath, nailed to the logs, and plastered with mud.
 This mud was then rubbed smooth and painted with a whitewash of lime.
 The roofs were made of rough lumber and covered with a layer of straw or brush and then a top layer of dirt.
 Later the roofs were greatly improved when cedar shingles became available.

 The town of Muddy would later change to "Emery", after Governor George W. Emery.
 However, both names would be synonymously used.
 Emery has always been an agricultural community.
 Ranching and farming are their major livelihood.
 The town would swell in population to have its own school, but after World War II, the population decreased due to a lack of economic opportunities and generally hovered around 300 residents.
 The discovery of coal south of the town led to several mines being developed and the idea that the town could once again draw in new residents.
 However, with the decrease in coal prices, production has not required the initiation of new mining operations.